-- DGS prepared and filed a Notice of Preparation (NOP) for an EIR on March 22, 2019 for the Gregory Bateson Building Renovation Project.
+▶ DGS prepared and filed a Notice of Preparation (NOP) for an EIR on March 22, 2019 for the Jesse M. Unruh Building Renovation Project.
 The NOP was sent to the California State Clearinghouse, responsible agencies, interested parties and organizations, and private organizations and individuals that could have interest in the project.
-The NOP was available at the Sacramento Central Library at 828 I Street and at DGS Environmental Services Section office at 707 3rd Street, West Sacramento, upon request by email, and availability of the NOP was advertised in the Sacramento Bee. - ► A scoping meeting was held on April 10, 2019 from 4:30 p.m. to 6:30 p.m.at The Courtyard Event Center at 1322 O Street, Sacramento, CA 95814, to provide agencies and the public with the opportunity to learn more about the project and to provide input as to the issues that should be addressed in the EIR.
-At the meeting, a presentation was given to describe the proposed project and to discuss key environmental issues identified in preliminary analyses, and receive input from public agencies and members of the public on the scope of issues that should be addressed in the EIR. - DGS completed and distributed a Draft EIR for the proposed project; it was released on July 16, 2019 for public review and comment for a 45-day period, which concluded on August 30, 2019.
+The NOP was available at the Sacramento Central Library at 828 I Street and at DGS Environmental Services Section office at 707 3rd Street, West Sacramento, upon request by email, and availability of the NOP was advertised in the Sacramento Bee

+- A scoping meeting was held on April 10, 2019 from 4:30 p.m. to 6:30 p.m.at The Courtyard Event Center at 1322 O Street, Sacramento, CA 95814, to provide agencies and the public with the opportunity to learn more about the project and to provide input as to the issues that should be addressed in the EIR.
+At the meeting, a presentation was given to describe the proposed project and to discuss key environmental issues identified in preliminary analyses, and receive input from public agencies and members of the public on the scope of issues that should be addressed in the EIR. - ▶ DGS completed and distributed a Draft EIR for the proposed project; it was released on July 16, 2019 for public review and comment for a 45-day period, which concluded on August 30, 2019.
 The Draft EIR was posted at the State Clearinghouse and the Notice of Availability (NOA) of the EIR was mailed to relevant public agencies, responsible agencies, and all interested parties.
-The Draft EIR was available at the Sacramento Central Library at 828 I Street and at DGS Environmental Services Section office at 707 3rd Street, West Sacramento, on the project website http://bit.ly/DGSCEQA, and availability of the Draft EIR was advertised in the Sacramento Bee. - ► DGS held a public hearing on the Draft EIR on August 21, 2019, from 4:30 p.m. to 6:30 p.m. at the Tsakopoulos Library Galleria, located at 828 I Street Sacramento, CA 95814, in the East Room.
-No formal oral comments were received from the public during this hearing. - DGS received five written comment letters on the Draft EIR during the comment period from the agencies and organizations listed in Table 2-1 of the Final EIR.
-The Final EIR contains the comments and responses to each comment.
-Based on the comments received, edits were made to the Draft EIR as set forth in Chapter 3 of the Final EIR.
-Responses to agency comments were provided to each commenting agency on October 1, 2019.
+The Draft EIR was available at the Sacramento Central Library at 828 I Street and at DGS Environmental Services Section office at 707 3rd Street, West Sacramento, on the project website http://bit.ly/DGSCEQA, and availability of the Draft EIR was advertised in the Sacramento Bee. - ▶ DGS held a public hearing on the Draft EIR on August 21, 2019, from 4:30 p.m. to 6:30 p.m. at the Tsakopoulos Library Galleria, located at 828 I Street Sacramento, CA 95814, in the East Room.
+No formal oral comments were received from the public during this hearing. - ▶ DGS received 165 written comment letters on the Draft EIR during the comment period from the agencies and organizations listed in Table 2-1 of the Final EIR.
+The Final EIR contains responses to these comments, including a summary of each comment and the complete comment letter.
+Based on the comments received, edits were made to the Draft EIR as set forth in Chapter 2 of the Final EIR.
+Responses to agency comments were provided to each commenting agency on October 14, 2019.